Real Estate Definitions

 Warehousing - A system of temporary funding, whereby the warehouse bank holds mortgages originated by a mortgage broker, putting up the funds for same until such time as the broker is ready to transfer the mortgages to a permanent lender.

 Warrant - To assure the title to the real property sold by an express covenant to that effect in the deed or conveyance; to stipulate by an express covenant that the title of a grantee shall be good and his possession undisturbed.

 Warranty - In a broad sense, an agreement or undertaking by a seller to be responsible for present or future losses growing out of the interest in or encumbrances on the title; to guarantee the title.

 Warranty Deed - Generally the same as General Warranty Deed; a deed containing five common law warranties: (1) covenant of warranty; (2) covenant of seisin; (3) covenant of quiet enjoyment; (4) covenant against encumbrances; and (5) covenant of further assurance.

-If you are considering buying, selling, refinancing, or leasing property in South Florida, contact us today.
+If you are considering buying, selling, refinancing, or leasing property in Fort Lauderdale, Hollywood, or any area in South Florida, contact us today.
 Let the Law Offices of Evan M. Rosen serve you!